 Finding cheap flights to Hawaii can be hard work.
 We do it for you with Thrifty Traveler Premium.

 Hawaii is a hotspot, so we’re always searching for flights to save you hundreds of dollars – and we find them with our flight deal alert service.
-In just the last few months, we've found more than a dozen flight deals for our Premium members with round-trip flights nationwide to Hawaii under $400 – and many were under $300!
+In just the last few months, we've found more than a dozen flight deals for our members with roundtrip flights nationwide to Hawaii under $400 – and many were under $300!

 With prices that low, you may want to pay cash rather than use miles.
 However, these deals are also a great way to use your credit card points by booking directly using your points, like through the Chase travel portal.
 It’s one of our favorite ways to use points.

-That's because your Chase points go farther when booking directly through their travel portal.
+That's because your Chase points go further when booking directly through their travel portal.
 With the Chase Sapphire Preferred® Card, every point gets you 1.25 cents when redeemed towards travel.
 And unlike when you book award flights with airline miles, you'd still earn miles for this flight!

 With its 60,000-points after spending $4,000 in the first three months, the Chase Sapphire Preferred will get you far.
-At just under 16,000 points per ticket to book the cheap deal above, you'd have enough points to book three round-trip tickets to Hawaii!
+At just under 16,000 points per ticket to book the cheap deal above, you'd have enough points to book three roundtrip tickets to Hawaii!
 Not bad for a card with just a $95 annual fee, right?

 Click Here to get more information about the Chase Sapphire Preferred Card.

 Upgrade to the Chase Sapphire Reserve®, and you get 1.5 cents per point.
 That would bring the cost of this same flight down to 13,080 points.
-At that rate, the card’s 50,000-point welcome bonus after spending $4,000 within three months is also enough for almost four round-trip tickets.

 Singapore?
 Not the Nation, the Airline Miles